ExperienceLovelace/ha-floorplan/docs/_docs/03-usage.md

 ### Actions to Perform

-When an action trigger is executed, Floorplan can perform any of the available [Lovelace actions](https://www.home-assistant.io/lovelace/actions) (`more-info`, `toggle`, `navigate`, etc.).
-In addition to those actions, Floorplan provides the `call-service` action which can be used to run both Home Assistant and Floorplan services.
+When an action trigger is executed, Floorplan can perform any of the available [Lovelace actions](https://www.home-assistant.io/lovelace/actions) (`call-service`, `more-info`, `toggle`, `navigate`, etc.).
+Floorplan expands on the `call-service` action, allowing it to run both Home Assistant and Floorplan services.

 #### call-service